Senryoku/smol-string/Readme.md

 const decompressed = decompress(compressed);
 ```

 An async version offloading the processing to a webworker is also available.
-API is identical, expect that each function returns a promise:
+API is identical, except that each function returns a promise:

 ```ts
 import { compress, decompress } from "smol-string/worker";